public

 4 years ago

-Latest Post Pedigree is overrated by Edwin Marcial public
+Latest Post Your car is spying on you by Edwin Marcial public

 Like many Americans, I am outraged by the unjust killing of George Floyd.
 It was a senseless and unwarranted use of force.
 Similarly, we had another recent senseless killing of an unarmed black man in Georgia – Ahmaud Arbery.
 The protests across the country have been justified.
 While I am fully supportive of the peaceful protests, I am not supportive of the rioters, looters, and criminal activity that has also come about.
 That said, I absolutely do not support the use of our military to combat US citizens.
 Military force should rarely, if ever, be used to fight against our own citizens.
 Even the suggestion of doing so is an assault on the US constitution and the principles of this great nation.